 The type of quiescing used varies depending on the operating system of the backed-up virtual machine, as shown in Table 7-5.
+Driver Type and Quiescing Mechanisms Used According to Guest Operating Systems.
 ESXi 4.1 added support for Windows 2008 guests using application level quiescing.